acelmer/portfolio/SQL.md

 JOIN doctors AS d ON a.attending_doctor_id = d.doctor_id
 WHERE diagnosis = 'Epilepsy' AND d.first_name = 'Lisa'
 ```
 ### Task 4 - All patients who have gone through admissions, can see their medical documents on our site.
 Those patients are given a temporary password after their first admission.
 Show the patient_id and temp_password.
-The password must be the following, in order:
+The password must be the following, in order: patient_id, the numerical length of patient's last_name, year of patient's birth_date.
-1. patient_id
-2. the numerical length of patient's last_name
-3. year of patient's birth_date

 ```sql
 SELECT DISTINCT p.patient_id, concat(p.patient_id,len(last_name),year(birth_date)) AS temp_password